rsocket/rsocket/Protocol.md

 rules SHOULD be used for handling layout.
 For example, `application/x.netflix+cbor` or `application/x.reactivesocket+cbor` or `application/x.netflix+json`.

-### Setup Error Frame
+### Error Frame

-Setup Error frames MUST always use Stream ID 0 as they pertain to the connection.
+Error frames are used for errors on individual requests/streams as well as connection errors and in response to SETUP frames.
+The latter is referred to as SETUP_ERRORs.

 Frame Contents